Water Tank, 2015

 Pipeline and Terminal Project, 2018-19

-The pipeline and terminal project included the construction of sixty-nine miles of 12.75-inch common carrier pipeline from a green-field products terminal in Texas to a green-field products terminal located also in Texas.
+The pipeline and terminal project included the construction of sixty-nine miles of 12.75-inch common carrier pipeline from a green-field products terminal to another green-field products terminal.
 Along this route, Jones encountered multiple challenging terrain and difficult crossings that included thousands of linear feet of environmentally sensitive wet lands, railroads, major highways, county roads, and such like.
 At completion, Jones will have installed approximately 38,378 linear-feet of HDD with multiple bores in excess of 2,000 linear-feet.

 Andeavor has used Jones Contractors for the past 5 years and they are considered a valuable partner in our business.
 Jones Contractors has provided all types of construction services over the past 5 years ranging from pipeline, station maintenance and repairs to major pipeline and station construction projects.
 Jones Contractors always manages themselves, with integrity and honesty at all times, providing quality professional services.
 I would highly recommend Jones Contractors.